 - Typically make a roster move for the stream early in the day, when the most SP's starting the next day are available.
 The longer you wait, the more likely other owners will have acquired some of those good streaming SP's.
 You're probably not the only owner who will be streaming!

-- However, even with 'bad' pitchers, do review their individual player stats for their game logs: Guys may have began the season badly and could be improving, but their overall rate stats still look poor.
+- However, even with 'bad' pitchers, do review their individual player stats for their game logs.
+Guys may have begun the season badly and could be improving, but their overall rate stats still look poor.
 Sometimes, as an example, you might snag a decent pitcher on the rebound following a few good starts in a row... just because his 6.00ish ERA is scaring off other owners.

 - Beyond this, you will want to consider who the pitcher is facing and where he is pitching.
 If he's facing a good lineup like the Red Sox or the Cubs, streaming him is a big risk because he could get shelled.
 If he's facing a poorer team like the Marlins or Padres, they could allow him to tiptoe to a good outing.

-One note: Many leagues may have a roster transaction limit, admittedly in part to counteract compulsive streaming, and of course you will need to respect that.
+Note: Many leagues may have a roster transaction limit, admittedly in part to counteract compulsive streaming, and of course, you will need to respect that.
 Ideally, you would never need to stream pitchers, but situations do emerge where you need that help.